wav/osgi-tooling/KarafPackagingPlugin.md

 > BYO features file
 > `featuresFile := Some((resourceDirectory in Compile).value / "features.xml")`

+> Add the dependencies of `featuresRequired` to `libraryDepencencies`.
+See settings for more info.
+> `KarafPackagingKeys.featuresAddDependencies := true`

 #### TODO

 - Add bundles from non `mvn:` style urls to project feature